Why is this medication prescribed?

 Dalbavancin injection comes as a powder to be mixed with fluid and given intravenously (into a vein) over 30 minutes by a doctor or nurse in a hospital or clinic.
-It is usually given once a week for 2 weeks.
+It is usually given as a single dose or once a week for 2 doses.

 You may experience a reaction while you receive a dose of dalbavancin injection.
 Tell your doctor immediately if you experience any of these symptoms while you receive dalbavancin: sudden reddening of the face, neck, or upper chest; itching; rash; and hives.
 Your doctor may slow or stop the infusion until your symptoms improve.

-You should begin to feel better during the first few days of treatment with dalbavancin injection.
+You should begin to feel better after receiving treatment with dalbavancin injection.
 If your symptoms do not improve or get worse, call your doctor.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.